SeaWorld San Diego: Seals & Sea Lions

 SeaWorld San Diego's pinniped attractions house California sea lions, harbor seals, and Guadalupe fur seals.

 Aquariums

 SeaWorld San Diego features multiple fresh and saltwater aquariums of varying sizes, each housing different types of aquatic animals.
-The Ocean Voyager aquarium is home to marine animals including Moray eels, octopuses, and Japanese spider crabs.
+The Ocean Voyager aquarium is home to marine animals including moray eels, octopuses, and Japanese spider crabs.
 The Ray Aquarium beneath the Manta coaster contains local Californian rays and fishes.
-In summer 2025, the Bayside Aquarium opened behind the Bayside Ampitheater, featuring multiple endangered or threatened species for which SeaWorld maintains conservation efforts.
+In summer 2025, the Bayside Aquarium opened behind the Bayside Amphitheater, featuring multiple endangered or threatened species for which SeaWorld maintains conservation efforts.

 Explorer's Reef

 Opened on March 21, 2014, Explorer's Reef is an attraction that contains animal attractions and structures.
 Featuring four different touch pools, Explorer's Reef gives guests the opportunity to interact with a variety of fishes, including 400 brownbanded bamboo sharks and white-spotted bamboo sharks, and more than 4,000 cleaner fishes and horseshoe crabs.

 Dolphins

 There are three species of dolphins at SeaWorld San Diego: common dolphins, as well as a hybrid common and bottlenose female named Bullet; Atlantic and Pacific bottlenose dolphins; and Pacific and Atlantic short-finned pilot whales.
 The two current common dolphins were both rescued locally in 2024, bringing the species back to the park on a permanent basis as they were deemed unreleasable due to their young age and the severity of their injuries.
 They have since been named Cardiff (after the beach where he was found) and Chance, and are the only non-hybrid members of their species on exhibit in North America.